zeroknowledgediscovery/zedwiki/notes/autism gene.md

 # Paroxetine

 * These data are consistent with mechanism-based inhibition of CYP2D6 by paroxetine but not by quinidine or fluoxetine. https://dmd.aspetjournals.org/content/31/3/289
+* Paroxetine strongly inhibits CYP2D6 but no other P45 enzymes

 # SSRI impact